-Jeremy will be the only openly LGBTQ member of the Michigan State Senate
+Jeremy will be the only openly LGBTQ man elected to the Michigan State Senate

 Democratic State Rep. Jeremy Moss is in his second term representing Michigan’s 35th House District in southern Oakland County.
 He is a lifelong Southfield resident.